taylorcode/angular-sync-local-storage/README.md

 	synchronizedLocalStorageProvider.debounceSyncDelay = 300

+### Planned

+- Add listening for window `unload` event for cleaning up unused containers.
+Will need to use an expiration time because it's impossible to distinguish between a refresh and a close.

 ### Improvements

 - I'm considering adding the ability to synchronize using a deep `extend` functionality when `uniquePerWindow` is `false`.
 This will allow a cumulative effect of data synchronization, instead of the last-updated windows value always persisting.